I’m an Assistant Professor at the Institute of Mathematical

 A set U of unit vectors is selectively balancing if one can find two disjoint subsets U+ and U-, not both empty, such that the Euclidean distance between the sum of U+ and the sum of U- is smaller than 1.
 We prove that the minimum number of unit vectors that guarantee a selectively balancing set in ℝ n is asymptotically nlogn/2.

-1. Scribability problems for polytopes arXiv PDF
+problems for polytopes

 in European J. Combin.